paajasan/trajectory_transformations/README.md

 ## Why? ###

 The built-in unwrap method was super slow.
+With one system the built-in method took ~8 minutes, while our method took 2.6 s to do transform the same frames.
+This was only 0.6 s overhead compared to iterating the frames without transformation.

 ## How? ###